pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ``Explanation``: By connecting the Lambda function to a private subnet with a route to a NAT gateway, the function can access resources within the VPC while also leveraging the NAT gateway to access the internet and communicate with third-party APIs.
 The NAT gateway acts as a bridge between the private subnet and the internet, allowing the Lambda function to securely access external resources.

 ### VPC Endpoint
-A VPC Endpoint allows you to connect your VPC directly to AWS services without the need for internet gateways, NAT gateways, or VPN connections.
+A VPC Endpoint allows you to `connect` your `VPC` directly `to AWS services` without the need for `internet gateways`, `NAT gateways`, or `VPN connections`.
 It enables private communication between your VPC and the AWS service without going over the internet.

 To configure a VPC Endpoint for accessing AWS Systems Manager APIs, you can follow these steps: